-The Master's loan is provided by the Student Loan Company (SLC) through Student Finance England, a UK government initiative.
+The Master's loan is provided by Student Finance England.

 * For a part-time course to be eligible, it should be no more than twice the length of the full-time equivalent.
 If you would like to check if the part-time course you're interested in is eligible for a tuition fee loan, please contact our student finance office.

-For students with disabilities, including a mental health condition or learning disability, such as dyslexia or dyspraxia, you might be eligible for Disabled Students’ Allowances without the need to pay anything back.
+For students with disabilities, including a mental health condition or learning disability, such as dyslexia or dyspraxia, you might be eligible for Disabled Students’ Allowance.

 Although you do need to pay this loan back, you don't need to do so until after you’ve finished your course and are earning over £21,000 a year.
 Your repayments will be determined based on what you earn, not what you borrow.